Skip to main content

 Syntagma/PlakaMetro or TaxiMetro stops right there

-KolonakiMetro + short taxiMetro to Syntagma, then taxi
+KolonakiMetro + short taxiMetro to Syntagma, then a quick cab ride

-Piraeus PortX96 BusDirect to port, allow 2 hours
+Piraeus PortX96 BusGoes directly to the port — allow 2 hours

 KoukakiMetro to AcropoliOne stop past Syntagma